haomeng797-ship-it/dem-crime-equity/README.md

 ### The Measure Makes the Finding
 *Racial disparity, state democracy, and the case for modeling Black and white imprisonment rates jointly.*

-A small, reproducible study in R on public state-level data, asking whether stronger state democracy tracks less racial inequality in incarceration, and whether felon re-enfranchisement changes it.
+A reproducible study in R on public state-level data, asking whether stronger state democracy tracks less racial inequality in incarceration, and whether felon re-enfranchisement changes it.
 The point is mostly methodological: run the same question through four ordinary choices about measurement and design and the answer keeps shifting, so what looks like a finding about race and democracy often comes down to the analyst's choices.
 The full argument and results are in the paper, linked below.

 **Author:** Miura Meng